 MSc Propulsion and Engine Systems Engineering

 MA Creative Writing

 Masters with Integrated Preparatory Study

-MSc Leadership & Management in Health & Social Care
+MSc Leadership and Management in Health and Social Care

-MSc Advanced Clinical Practice: Standard; Critical Care; Children and Young People & Midwifery pathways
+MSc Advanced Clinical Practice: Standard and Critical Care pathways

 MSc Clinical Leadership in Cancer, Palliative and End of Life Care